 - The way you are ushered out before you can ask your questions – devalues you

-and before you know it, you have paid your fee and leave wondering what happened.
+and before you know it, you have processed your fee and leave wondering what happened.
 Some people are satisfied as long as they have a script or a test to do (something to show for the consultation).
 Others leave feeling powerless and confused.
+Ultimately we are expected to just trust the care provider.

-You can be the most confident woman, educated in and well prepared for birth.
-Supported by a partner that is equally prepared and confident in birth but as soon as you enter the doctor’s room or the maternity ward something strange happens to you both – you lose your power.
+You can be the most confident woman, with a supportive partner but as soon as you enter the doctor’s room or the maternity ward something strange happens to you both.
 You can’t think straight.
-Is it the lighting? the questions? the suggestions for interventions? the feeling of being rushed? the sense of authority?
+Is it the lighting? the medical jargon? the suggestions for interventions? the feeling of being rushed? the sense of authority?

 When the power is relinquished, the outcome is often accepted with a sense of thanks or gratitude towards the ‘heroic’ care provider.
-And whilst this may seem fine on the surface, it begs the question of why/how our society has gotten to the point where the majority of women do not struggle with this unbalanced power.
-We know that 1 in 4 women experience this as traumatic, and even more are disappointed or feel like they somehow failed.
+We have unnecessarily high (and increasing) rates of intervention, with 1 in 4 women experiencing childbirth as traumatic (physically and emotionally), and even more are disappointed or feel like they somehow failed.
 Birth outcomes are far more important than simply surviving.
 As a society we either fear or tolerate birth, rarely do we Celebrate it.
 As a society we do not value the importance of this life event or understand the reality of matrescence.
+This begs the question of why and how our society has gotten to this point.

 The Five Stages of Being, when speaking of childbirth, are a great way to see where we are as a society in our approach to birth, and why it is so rare to hear of birth as a celebration.